krahim/multitaper/README.md

 Note:

-1) The version number, 1.0-13, may change, and you will have to ensure the PATH variable is appropriately set.
+1) The version number 1.0-13, may change, and you will have to ensure the PATH variable is appropriately set.
 This will require gfortran.
 2) The version on CRAN is checked --as-cran using the latest development build of R.